 A number of NHS organisations are now employing lean as their improvement approach and so our knowledge of this in the NHS is increasing.
 We know that under the right conditions and done properly lean can have a positive impact on patient care.

-On 17 May, this national conference offers delegates the chance to hear directly from senior healthcare leaders, from the UK and abroad, on the opportunities and challenges of embarking on a lean journey.
+On 17 May, this national conference offered delegates the chance to hear directly from senior healthcare leaders, from the UK and abroad, on the opportunities and challenges of embarking on a lean journey.

-The conference will be chaired by Adam Sewell-Jones, Executive Director for Improvement at NHS Improvement and we are delighted to be joined by renowned international experts:
+The conference was chaired by Adam Sewell-Jones, Executive Director for Improvement at NHS Improvement and we were delighted to be joined by renowned international experts:

 - Dr John Toussaint, CEO, Catalysis

 - Sarah Patterson, Executive Director at Virginia Mason Institute

 We also heard from a range of senior NHS leaders who shared their experiences of implementing lean management systems within their organisations, including:

 - Julian Hartley, Chief Executive Leeds Teaching Hospitals NHS Trust

 - Elaine Mead, Chief Executive, NHS Highlands

 Over the course of the day there were 10 workshops to choose from, with topical and practical examples and experiences shared by speakers from a broad spectrum including NHS trusts, national specialists and industry lean experts.
 These included, amongst others, sessions on: